bergerch/library/README.md

 ## Running the Demo

-As a Demo, a collaborative was implemented.
+As a Demo, a collaborative editor was implemented.
 The following steps are necessary to test

 1) For n replica: in BFT-SMaRt demo folder, run CollabEditServer and suply  the replica ID as program argument eg 0,1,2,3